onetimesecret/site-policy/onetime-terms-of-service.md

 #### 5. Responsibility for Payment
 You are responsible for all fees, including taxes, associated with your use of the Service.
 By using the Service, you agree to pay onetimesecret.com any charge incurred in connection with your use of the Service.
 If you dispute the matter, contact [onetimesecret.com Support](https://onetimesecret.com/docs/support/).
 You are responsible for providing us with a valid means of payment for paid accounts.

+#### 6. Payment Processing
+- Payment Processing Service: We use Stripe.com as our payment processor.
+When you provide your payment information, you are providing it directly to Stripe.com, which operates under its own privacy policy and terms of service.
+- Monthly Billing Cycle: We bill monthly based on the day you first signed up for a paid account.
+Your "billing day" is the day of the month that your first payment was processed.
+If you change your plan, your billing day will reset to the day of the month that you made the change.
+- Credit Card Information: We do not store your complete credit card information on our servers.
+This information is securely stored by Stripe.com in accordance with PCI compliance standards.
+We only retain a payment token that allows us to process recurring charges to your card.

+-
 ### J. Cancellation and Termination
 **Short version:** *You may close your account at any time.
 If you do, we'll treat your information responsibly.*